cometaj2/huckle/README.rst

 <cliname> ... help

     The reserved "help" command can be used anywhere in a command line sequence to have huckle generate a man page from the last successfully received HCLI Document.
-This can help with CLI exploration.
+This helps with CLI exploration.

 huckle help